 Instead. we just focus on getting out of this hellhole.

-There’s a shuttle from the airport to the hotel which takes us a while to find because, again, this airport is severely lacking signage for such a central transfer hub.
+There’s a hotel shuttle that takes us a while to find because, again, this airport is severely lacking signage for such a central transfer hub.
+It’s now after midnight.
+We landed at 9:45pm.

-The guy who lost his passport follows us out.
-He’s still on speaker with his aunt, trying to get to the Travelodge and telling me about it as if I know how to get there.
 I look at the price of an Uber to the Hyatt so we can get just outta here faster and get to sleep, but it’s an astounding $50 USD for a 5-minute drive.
 No thanks.

 Are Americans ok????
 How do you guys afford stuff?